Yam Madar: Maccabi Tel Aviv (2026–present)

+On July 12, 2026, Madar signed a three-year deal with Maccabi Tel Aviv of the Israeli Premier League and the EuroLeague.

 NBA draft rights

-Madar was selected with the 47th overall pick in the 2020 NBA draft by the Boston Celtics, however he continued with Hapoel for the 2020–21 season.
-He played for the Celtics in the 2021 NBA summer league, scoring 8 points on 4-6 shooting in 17-minutes at his debut, a 85–83 win against the Atlanta Hawks.
+Madar was selected with the 47th overall pick in the 2020 NBA draft by the Boston Celtics; however, he continued with Hapoel Tel Aviv for the 2020–21 season.
+He played for the Celtics in the 2021 NBA summer league, scoring 8 points on 4-6 shooting in 17 minutes at his debut, an 85–83 win against the Atlanta Hawks.